Berwick, Nova Scotia: Economy

 Berwick's official slogan is the "Apple Capital of Nova Scotia", honouring the importance of the apple industry as a major economic force in developing the town.
 Following the collapse of the traditional European market for apples during and after World War II, area farmers began diversifying their operations throughout the 1950s and 1960s.
 Despite the decline of the apple industry since the 1950s, there are still some apple orchards to be found in the surrounding agricultural districts.
 A large apple sculpture is found in the centre of town to commemorate the importance of this historic industry.

 Until recently a number of regionally successful small manufacturers related to agriculture prospered in Berwick, including the M.W.
 Graves food processing plant, the Berwick Fruit Co-op, Graham's Meat Market, Berwick Bakery and Larsen's Meats.
 However centralization of Canada's food industry led each firm to be bought out and eventually closed by the late 1990s.
 Losses included the Avon Foods (the former Graves Plant) which closed in March 2005 and the Larsen's pork processing plant, which closed in April 2011.
 Other employers include the Easson's trucking firm, the Michelin tire plant in nearby Waterville and the military base at CFB Greenwood.
 The town functions as a service centre for adjacent areas of Kings County with a number of small retailers.

-The town has an independent electrical utility which generates 10-15 per cent of its own needs from a hydro generator in Factorydale, purchasing the balance from Nova Scotia Power.
+The town has an independent electrical utility, the Berwick Electric Commission.
+The BEC generates 10-15 per cent of its own needs from a hydro generator in Factorydale, purchasing the balance from Nova Scotia Power.
 In 2015, the Berwick Electric Utility combined with electrical utilities in Mahone Bay and Antigonish to build four-turbine wind farm in Ellershouse, Nova Scotia.
 The new wind farm known as the Alternative Energy Resource Authority supplies 20% of Berwick's electricity.
+Berwick has a 4.8 MW Solar Garden, built in 2023.